vincentarelbundock/Rdatasets/doc/ggplot2/rst/presidential.rst

    presidential R Documentation
    ============ ===============

-   .. rubric:: Terms of 11 presidents from Eisenhower to Obama
+   .. rubric:: Terms of 12 presidents from Eisenhower to Trump
-      :name: terms-of-11-presidents-from-eisenhower-to-obama
+      :name: terms-of-12-presidents-from-eisenhower-to-trump

    .. rubric:: Description
       :name: description

-   The names of each president, the start and end date of their term, and their party of 11 US presidents from Eisenhower to Obama.
+   The names of each president, the start and end date of their term, and their party of 12 US presidents from Eisenhower to Trump.
+This data is in the public domain.

    .. rubric:: Usage
       :name: usage